-The centuries-old stereotype that Jews spread the disease was reactivated during the coronavirus pandemic.
+The centuries-old stereotype that Jews spread diseases was reactivated during the coronavirus pandemic.

-Dr. Predrag Kon is head of the Health-crisis Team of the Republic of Serbia in charge of efforts against the Kovid-19 pandemics.
+Dr. Predrag Kon is head of the Health-crisis Team of the Republic of Serbia in charge of efforts to curb the COVID-19 pandemics.
 Dr. Predrag Kon is Jewish.
 In November 2020, a graffiti “Dr. Kon on a stake!” with the crossed-out Star of David appeared in Novi Sad.
-The abbreviation “Dr” was under quotation marks to indicate sarcasm, alluding that Dr. Kon is not a “real doctor.”
+The abbreviation “Dr” was in quotation marks to indicate sarcasm, alluding that Dr. Kon is not a “real doctor.”

-In a separate incident, antisemitic posters appeared on the streets of Belgrade, claiming that the pandemic was just a cover for establishing a “world Jewish government.”
+In a separate incident, antisemitic posters appeared on the streets of Belgrade, claiming that the pandemic was just a cover for establishing a “global Jewish government.”

 The global outbreak of the Covid-19 pandemic in 2020 was accompanied by conspiracy theories, disinformation, and hate speech, often targeting already marginalized groups.
 As many times in history, Jewish communities have been accused of spreading or inventing the virus or even orchestrating the whole pandemic to create a new social and economic order.

-Consequences of such conspiracy theories are concern, fear, and anxiety among Jewish individuals, families, and the entire Jewish community.
-As a result, many might feel reluctant to disclose or express their Jewish identity, tradition, or culture in fear of being identified as Jews and bullied or exposed to violence.
+Such conspiracy theories cause concern, fear, and anxiety among Jewish individuals, families, and the entire Jewish community.
+As a result, many might feel reluctant to disclose or express their Jewish identity, tradition, or culture out of fear of being bullied or exposed to violence.

 Scapegoating is blaming someone else for one’s problems, often resulting in added prejudices toward the persons or groups that one is accusing.
 It jeopardizes the safety and security of marginalized communities, in this case the Jewish community, and their human and civil rights, ultimately weakening the state of democracy of the entire society.